 Information night dates will be posted on calendar at the bottom of the board website.

-Secondary school guidance counsellors make visits to grade 8 classes between December and January to provide information about the course selection process.
-School information, course pathways (Applied, Academic, Open or Locally Developed) and course option sheets are presented to better inform students of their future choices.
+Secondary school guidance counsellors make visits to Grade 8 classes between December and January to provide information about the course selection process.
+School information, course pathways and course option sheets are presented to better inform students of their future choices.

 Course selection should be based on the student’s interests, strengths and needs.
 In order for this to happen, students should speak with their teachers, parents/guardians and secondary school guidance counsellors when selecting courses.

 Students will make their course selections in January/February using the myPath app.
 Instructions on how to create and access an account are available here.
 Please note that students can only create a myPath account once they have formally indicated their interest to attend a specific HWCDSB secondary school (communicated to the elementary school during the fall).

 Elementary feeder school visits to the associated secondary school typically occur in late January or early February.
 This school-day trip provides an opportunity for students to visit secondary classrooms, sample courses and learn about the various programs and opportunities available from teachers and administration.

 Passport to Grade 9 is an optional two-day program which orients new grade 9 students to their secondary school while focusing on improving literacy and numeracy skills through rich learning tasks.
 Registration will occur in spring through the board website.

 Each HWCDSB secondary school hosts a Grade 9 Orientation Day in late August or early September.
 This is an opportunity for students to increase their familiarity with the school campus, meet the school staff and connect with student leaders.
 A typical orientation day involves ice breaker activities, tours of the school, classroom location activities, lessons on how to open lockers, etc.